kuldeep-k/node-angular-microservices/README.md

 # Node/Express based Sample Micro Services Application / Angular Frontend

-Application is practice e-commerce app for Node je based microservices.
+Application is practice e-commerce app for Node js based microservices.
 Following features/component are in app.

 - Auth Service ( Node / Express  ) to check login/sign up and User creation.
 Later can be extended to include full RBAC/ACL .

-- Product Service ( Node / Express  ) have a Basic Prooduct CRUD .
+- Product Service ( Node / Express  ) have a Basic Product CRUD .

 - Order Service  ( Node / Express  ) do all transactional operations like Cart/Order/Payment management.